stegripe/rawon/README.md

 - Configurable (easy to use)
 - Docker-friendly (if you're advanced user)
 - Lightweight (only around 120MB with dev dependencies pruned)
+- Spotify playlist support (will be converted as youtube video)

 Based on [jukebox](https://github.com/Hazmi35/jukebox)